jekyllgrim/Beautiful-Doom/README.md

 * Assault Rifle: you know how Doom has a chaingun that fires pistol ammo, with 6 barrels, but pretty slow... in other words, a chaingun that makes no sense?
 Yeah, I replaced it.
 Assault Rifle does basically the same things but it has a magazine.
 Also alt fire allows to aim down sights for decreased fire speed and bullet spread.
 * Rocket Launcher: basically faster and can also work as a grenade launcher.
 * Plasma Rifle: similar to original but builds up heat that needs to be dissipated manually.
 Also deals AOE damage (similar to how, I think, it works in Doom Eternal, judging from trailers).
+* BFG: currently not implemented.
+Eventually it'll fire an orb that will then fire secondary rays on enemies; the power of the orb will be adjustable by holding Fire button.

 ADDED/IMPROVED
 * A lot of stuff moved to Zscript
-* Added Modern weaponset (BFGs currently inaccessible; both Chainsaws accessible; neither is in ZScript yet)
+* Added Modern weaponset (see above)
-* Completely revamped blood graphics and physics (still a lot to be done yet)
+* Completely revamped blood graphics and physics (a lot of work to be done on gibs yet)
 * Bullet tracers now aim exactly at the same place where the hitscan bullet hits (thanks A_D_M_E_R_A_L for the suggestion)
-* Added SpriteShadow mod by Nash Muhandes
+* Added SpriteShadow mod by Nash Muhandes (toggleable, thanks to 3caster)
 * The red 'overheat' tint of the Enhanced Chaingun now has several degrees of intensity that fade in and out gradually

 FIXED